Which place is cheaper, Copenhagen or Tallinn?

 Copenhagen is a very popular city for backpackers and budget travelers.
 While the city is expensive, there are still plenty of free things to do like simply wandering the neighborhoods.
 The city has a relaxed and friendly vibe that will almost make you forget all of the money you're spending.

-Students come from all over to stay in Copenhagen.
+Copenhagen is a great city to visit as a student.
 The city has a reputation as the happiest in the world, and students are no exception.
 There are plenty of activities for students as well as a relaxed, yet productive, atmosphere.
 It's easy to explore the town on foot or by bike as well.

-Tallinn has some very good public transit options.
+The public transit in Tallinn can get you to most places easily.
 There are buses trolleys and trams around town.

-Tallinn and Copenhagen are similar when it comes to walkability.
+Tallinn and Copenhagen are first-rate when it comes to walkability.

 It's very easy to get around on foot in Tallinn.
 The city is compact and easily explored on foot, particularly in the most touristy areas.